Introduction to Dynamic Partitioning in Hive

 - It can sometimes be a costly operation.

-From the above article, we saw how it is used in the hive and what are the ways of creating it.
-We also check the advantage of having a dynamic partition over the hive and also the ways to use it.
-So from this article, we can have a fair idea of how it works in the hive and what is the advantage of having it.
+From the above article, we saw how it is used in the hive and how to create it.
+We also check the advantage of having a dynamic partition over the hive and how to use it.
+So from this article, we can have a fair idea of how it works in the hive and its advantage.

 This is a guide to Dynamic Partitioning in Hive.
-Here we discuss the basic concept, how dynamic partition works, along with the advantages and disadvantages of Partitioning in Hive.
+Here we discuss the basic concept, how dynamic partition works, and the advantages and disadvantages of Partitioning in Hive.
 You can also go through our other suggested articles to learn more –